-What Can Influence App Development Cost?
+What Decisions Influence App Development Cost?

-1. Mobile vs. Web App
+Platform Choice: Mobile vs. Web App

 One of the first decisions you will need to make is whether you want to build a mobile app or a web app.
 Mobile apps run on a specific operating system like Android or iOS.
 Web apps are responsive websites that launch in a computer browser or a mobile device browser.
 Web apps are cheaper to make.
 However, they don’t take advantage of device features like phone or GPS, and they require WIFI or cellular data access.